vamliu/docs/eslint/rules/no-await-in-loop.md

 async function foo(things) {
   const results = [];
   for (const thing of things) {
-    // 推荐: all asynchronous operations are immediately started. results.push(bar(thing));
+    // 正确: all asynchronous operations are immediately started. results.push(bar(thing));
   }
   // Now that all the asynchronous operations are running, here we wait until they all complete.